abhiwand/atk/api-doc/src/main/resources/python/frame/histogram.rst

 Notes
 -----
-1)  The num_bins parameter is considered to be the maximum permissible number of bins because the data may dictate fewer bins.
+The num_bins parameter is considered to be the maximum permissible number of bins because the data may dictate fewer bins.
 With equal depth binning, for example, if the column to be binned has 10 elements with only 2 distinct values and the *num_bins* parameter is greater than 2, then the number of actual number of bins will only be 2.
 This is due to a restriction that elements with an identical value must belong to the same bin.

 Returns
 -------
 histogram : Histogram
-    a Histogram object containing the result set.
+    A Histogram object containing the result set.
 It contains three attributes:

-    cutoffs: array of type float
+    *   cutoffs |EM| array of type float
-        a list containing the edges of each bin
+        |EM| A list containing the edges of each bin.
-    hist: array of type float
+    *   hist |EM| array of type float
-        a list containing count of the weighted observations found in each bin
+        |EM| A list containing count of the weighted observations found in
+        each bin.
-    density: array of type float
+    *   density |EM| array of type float
-        a list containing a decimal containing the percentage of observations found in the total set per bin
+        |EM| A list containing a decimal containing the percentage of
+        observations found in the total set per bin.

 Examples